sidmad1711/LSB-Steganography-and-Watermarking/README.md

 This is a simple method of Steganography and Watermarking usind the Least Significant Bit (LSB) technique.

 encode.m and decode.m are Steganographic techniques.
-embed.m and recover.m are Watermarkign techniques.
+embed.m and recover.m are Watermarkig techniques.
 message.txt is the message to be hidded.

 1. encode.m  - This contains the Steganographic technique of hiding a secret image into an original image.
 It also hides a message which is stored as text file with a delimiter "%".
 This will also show the graph of diference between the original and the secret image.